-API-first development means that you document, build and test your API first, which results in a relatively stable API before you write any dependent application code.
-However, this doesn't mean frontend development has to wait.
-During API construction, frontend developers can build prototypes as early consumers of the API and provide valuable feedback to API developers.
+API-first development means that you document, build and test your API first.
+The end result is a relatively-stable API before you write any dependent application code.
+This doesn't mean front-end development has to wait, however.
+During API construction, front end developers can build prototypes as early consumers of the API and provide valuable feedback to API developers.

 The strongest argument in favor of API-first development is to reduce the chances that API bugs or weaknesses end up propagating into or are amplified by the data later.
-As much as possible, you don't want your frontend to have to bend over backwards to work around or mask deficiencies in your API later.
+As much as possible, you don't want your front-end to have to bend over backwards to work around or mask deficiencies in your API later.
 Having a documented and solid API before a line of production code is written can go a long way to saving you headaches in the future.

-So, build your API first.
+So build your API first.
 Document it, test it and be ready to evolve it as you build against it.